suatoezbek/Oezbek-matrisome/README.md

 - *Cassiopea xamachana*

 ### orthofinder results
 This directory contains most of the output of the orthofinder run used to identify orthogroups.
-The extensive overview ove r the files can be found on the [OrthoFinder Tutorial](https://davidemms.github.io/orthofinder_tutorials/exploring-orthofinders-results.html).
+An extensive overview over the files can be found on  [OrthoFinder Tutorial](https://davidemms.github.io/orthofinder_tutorials/exploring-orthofinders-results.html).

 ### Source Code
-This directory contains the python code whichas used to generate the in silico matrisomes and the following analyses.
+This directory contains the python code which was used to generate the in silico matrisomes and the following analyses.
 Some of these rely on additional files found in suppl_code_files.

 ### mass_spec_run
 This directory contains the MS files and R analysis markdown files written by Frank Stein.